AdobeDocs/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-tips.md

 ---
 # Tips for Negotiating a Programmatic Guaranteed Deal

-When negotiating a programmatic guaranteed deal, the buyer and publisher need to discuss and confirm the following items:
+When negotiating a programmatic guaranteed deal, the buyer and publisher must discuss and confirm the following items:

 * Flight date
 * Geos